Linda Farmer, Certified Zentangle Teacher

 Joy is a little bit like the official tangle pattern Ahh but it’s different enough to be included in our collection.

 Now I know this will sound silly but I found it a challenge to keep the “J” strokes, as Joyce calls them, all going in the same direction and also to keep the strokes curved.
-I did eight (!) different versions of this before I had one that does justice to Joyce’s tangle.
+I drew eight (!) different versions of this before I had one that does justice to Joyce’s tangle.
 Too many things on my mind and not enough focus!
 I finally reminded myself: breathe, smile, and take it one deliberate stroke at a time.
 I added a little drop shadow to my version here.

 A year and a half ago I retired from teaching, not without anxiety over what I would do with my time.
 My friend, Don McCollum CZT3, introduced me to Zentangles and that really relieved that anxiety.
 I have been tangling since then and love it.
 Don likes to tell the story in our classes that he showed me a few patterns there at the coffee shop and I said ‘Well, I have to go home now and clean the house.’
 8 hours later I called him and said that my house was not clean and that I had been tangling all day.
-I really have not stopped tangling since that day but I have stopped to clean my house. :) .
+I really have not stopped tangling since that day but I have stopped to clean my house. :).
 I have been helping Don teach classes for over a year now and in October I was in Providence and was certified so now Don and I are equals.

 The story about Joy is a simple one.
 About a year ago now I spent some time with my neighbor, Barb, tangling.
 I was experimenting with a few things as she was working on her tangles and came up with Joy.
 After looking at it, Barb said its name was ‘Joy.’
 I have been using it quite a bit since then.
 I have experimented with Joy by hooking one ‘j’ into another to start the pattern in a different spot.

-Joyce illustrates the steps for drawing Joy, here.
+Joyce illustrates the steps for drawing Joy here.
 She also shows Joy in a Zentangle here where she takes on the Fibonacci sequence and writes a clever Fib – you’ll have to read it.
 If you’re in the Milwaukee area, check out Joyce and Don’s teaching schedule and sign up for a class.

 Check out the tag joyceb for more of Joyce’s patterns on TanglePatterns.com.